conanite/zeiger/README.md

 `zeiger search "foo"` writes the query to the socket and displays the result

 `zeiger files "xed"` asks for the list of filenames corresponding to the argument ("xed").
 With no argument, return all filenames.
+Files are sorted by length of filename.
+This sounds odd, but works nicely with 'completing-read in emacs: you will find the file you want in fewer keystrokes.

 By default, Zeiger searches only in these subdirectories : %w{ app bin config lib spec test }, and excludes filenames matching these patterns: %w{ .gz$ .png$ .jpg$ .pdf$ }.

-To override, create a file in your working directory with the following format:
+To override, create a file called `.zeiger.yml` in your project root with the following format:

 ```yaml
 search: